ling7334/flask-template/README.md

 # flask-template
-> A flask scaffold template

-Used for further development with flask project.
+> A flask scaffold template which used for further development with flask project.

+This scaffold template demonstrate a combine use of `Pluggable Views`, `Blueprints` and `Factories`.
+Most of the features available in 0.7 or later of Flask.
-Basic login and user management function.
+This scaffold template implement basic login and user management function.

 #  Requirement
-* flask
+* flask >= 1.0.2
-* sqlachemy
+* sqlachemy >= 1.2.15
-* flask-sqlachemy
+* flask-sqlachemy >= 2.3.2

 # Documentation
 Help wanted!